Campus WebsitesBoston, MA Valencia, Spain Berklee Online

-The following costs are for the 2017-2018 academic year.
-Required and optional charges are billed directly to you on your tuition statement.
-Indirect costs are an estimate of associated travel and living costs, and vary depending on each student's individual situation and preferences.
+Required charges are billed directly to you on your tuition statement.
+Indirect costs are an estimate of travel and living costs and vary depending on each student's situation and preferences.

 |Tuition (per semester)|